Satisfactory Academic Progress (SAP) for Financial Aid

-Students who receive financial aid at Western must maintain satisfactory academic progress.
+Students who receive financial aid at Western must maintain SAP.
 Federal regulations require that your entire Western record be reviewed for SAP, including terms for which you did not receive aid.
-We will apply the same satisfactory academic progress standards for terms when you are receiving financial aid.
-Your academic progress is evaluated after each semester.
+We will apply the same SAP standards for terms when you are receiving financial aid.
+Your academic progress is evaluated after each trimester.

 Financial Aid SAP Requirements

-To maintain eligibility for financial aid , students must maintain a CUMULATIVE GPA of 2.0 or above AND must complete at least 67% of CUMULATIVE credits attempted.
+To maintain eligibility for financial aid, students must maintain a CUMULATIVE GPA of 2.0 or above AND must complete at least 67% of CUMULATIVE credits attempted.
+Students must also complete their degree within the Maximum Timeframe allowed (150% Rule).

-The first semester a student fails to meet the requirements listed above, they will be placed on Financial Aid Warning.
-The student will remain in WARNING status until the end of the next semester of attendance when progress will again be reviewed.
+The first trimester a student fails to meet the requirements listed above, they will be placed on Financial Aid Warning.
+The student will remain in warning status until the end of the next trimester of attendance when progress will again be reviewed.

-Students will be notified that financial aid is SUSPENDED if they fail to meet the requirements listed above for 2 consecutive semesters, or if you exceed the allowable number of credits attempted (see Duration of Financial Aid Eligibility) during your college career.
+Students will be notified that financial aid is SUSPENDED if they fail to meet the requirements listed above for two consecutive trimesters, or if the student exceeds the number of credits attempted (see Duration of Financial Aid Eligibility below) during your college career at Western.

 Reinstatement of Financial Aid